For the Left Hand | Documentary Film Review

 This film hits all the right notes.
 Physically debilitated due to a childhood injury inflicted by his mentally impaired father, an aspiring pianist is virtually paralyzed on one side of his body and unable to use his right hand.

-In spite of his challenges, Norman Malone, followed his passion to teach music, and in retirement fulfills a lifelong dream to master Ravel’s “Concerto for left hand” then play it in front of an audience with a full orchestra for the first time at age 79.
+In spite of his challenges, Norman Malone, followed his passion to teach music in a Chicago High School and in retirement fulfills a lifelong dream to master Ravel’s “Concerto for left hand” then play it in front of an audience with a full orchestra for the first time at age 79.

-“For the Left Hand,” an inspiring documentary is available for virtual viewing as part of the Chicago International Film Festival.
+“For the Left Hand,” an inspiring documentary is available for rent or purchase at Amazon.

 Discover more from Chicago Broadcasting Network